b4git/pnsfwcs/README.md

 # pnsfwcs
-purse node js server with client server from scratch old version
+purse node js server with client server from scratch

+## -- notice --
+use the version from another repo, this is old